pavelbaranchuk/crud_app/README.md

 * Create a comment
 * Edit comment
 * Delete comment (You will need to confirm this action in a popup)
-* You wil be able to click the "Reply button" and create a reply to an existing message.
+* You will be able to click the "Reply button" and create a reply to an existing message.
 This reply will be saved to a database but will not be shown on UI (will be implemented in a future releases)
 * Scroll-to-the-top functionality was added for convenience
 * Web app is responsive
 * Empty field validation is built in